Election November 4, 2014

 Total Early Voting Ballots Cast as of 10/24/2014 - 1003

-Books are open for new registrations and party changes for the General Election.
+Books are closed for new registrations and party changes for the General Election.

 Dislike Robocalls?
 Let’s clear the confusion.